 Can Parrots Eat Tomato Sauce?

 Ketchup contains 10-14 mg of lycopene per 100 grams, whereas a small tomato weighing 100 grams contains 1-8 mg of lycopene.

-According to the Journal of the Science of Food and Agriculture, thermal treatments and food preparation, such as boiling, cooking, chopping, and agitation, had little effect on the presence of lycopene.
+According to the Journal of the Science of Food and Agriculture, thermal treatments and food preparation, like boiling, cooking, chopping, and agitation, had little effect on the presence of lycopene.

 Despite being part of the nightshade family, parrots can eat tomatoes.
-However, tomatoes are acidic, so you shouldn’t feed your parrot more than a few slices per week.
+However, tomatoes are acidic, so you shouldn’t feed a parrot more than a few slices per week.